-Alternatively, states could require arbitration between physicians and insurers to settle out-of-network bills as New York does.
-New York State's laws are the most ambitious in the nation to date, and our results suggest the law has been effective at lowering out-of-network rates.
-However, the New York State law is administratively complex and potentially costly.
-If patients receive a surprise out-of-network bill and are charged out-of-network rates, they must be aware that the protections exist and fill out the form included in Appendix 2.
-Likewise, the state has to fund and administer the arbitration process in perpetuity.
+Evidence from New York state suggests that introducing a hold-harmless provision and arbitration over insurers' payments to out-of-network physicians can lower the frequency of out-of-network billing and the level of physicians' in-network payments.
+This result shows how changing physicians' outside option in negotiations alters their ultimate negotiated payment.
+Nevertheless, the New York State law is administratively complex and potentially costly.
+If patients receive a surprise out-of-network bill and are charged out-of-network rates, they must be aware that the protections exist and fill out the form included in Appendix C. Likewise, the state has to fund and administer the arbitration process in perpetuity.
 Moreover, because states cannot regulate ASO products, the New York protections only offer formal protection to individuals covered by fully insured insurance products.